A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Results

 \subsection{Display of Signal Phase}

-\paragraph{talk about domain coloring plot -- separate this} \figDomainColorIntro For simplicity, before considering the visualization of signal in the coherence transfer domain, this manuscript first considers the domain coloring concept.
-Domain coloring plots appear in other fields: \eg in solid state physics studies, hue frequently represents directionality~\cite{Foster2019,Yu2012a}, while even public-domain webpages not uncommonly illustrate phase with hue.
-Nonetheless, they remain under-exploited in MR data visualization. \paragraph{} A 390~μL sample inside a solenoid coil probe provides the signal for this section; as it exceeds the size of a typical ODNP or aqueous ESR sample, it experiences a much greater range of field inhomogeneity than results presented in subsequent sections. \cref{fig:DomainColorIntroNutation} illustrates the raw signal (no phasing corrections), from the appropriate CT pathway of an echo-based nutation curve (pulse sequence: $\theta$--$\tau$--$2\theta$--\textit{acq.}, with tip angle $\theta$ increasing along the indirect dimension).
-Hue corresponds to the complex phase and value/intensity corresponds to the complex magnitude, as indicated in \cref{fig:DomainColorIntroWheel}. \paragraph{} Armed with this plotting technique, the spectroscopist can assess the success of an experiment at a glance, without requiring any phase or timing corrections. \cref{fig:DomainColorIntroNutation} (inset) shows all frequencies where the pulse excites signal while also clearly demonstrating the inversion of the signal as $\theta$ passes through multiples of 180°.
-Information that may otherwise require a(n inverse) becomes available at a quick glance Fourier transform and separate plot to clearly demonstrate.
-For example, a time-shift appears in the frequency-domain plot as a ``rainbow'' color variation, and in the case of a spin echo, indicates that the origin of the time axis ($t=0$) does not properly align with the center of an echo.
-Here, simple inspection of \cref{fig:DomainColorIntroNutation} (inset) indicates 5 cycles ($10\pi$~rad) of phase rotation over a span of 5~kHz, corresponding to a time shift of 1~ms. \cref{fig:DomainColorIntroNutationcorr} introduces this 1~ms timing/phase correction (achieved by shifting the time axis in the pySpecData processing code or, equivalently, applying the appropriate first-order phase shift in the frequency domain).
-As expected from an echo signal properly centered about $t=0$, \cref{fig:DomainColorIntroNutationcorr} yields a purely absorptive, uniform phase lineshape. \paragraph{} This example demonstrates just one of many possible examples of the general result that domain coloring plots both quickly guide simple manual data processing of raw data, and also allow instant access to information (here, the time delay of the signal) in both domains (time and frequency), while other plotting strategies might make this information apparent in only one domain.
+\paragraph{talk about domain coloring plot -- separate this} \figDomainColorIntro Before considering the visualization of signal in the coherence domain, this manuscript first tests the applicability of the domain coloring concept to raw \gls{nmr} data (\ie, data that may be Fourier transformed, but without any type of phasing/timing corrections or other post-processing).
+Domain coloring plots appear in other fields: \eg, in solid state physics studies, hue frequently represents directionality~\cite{Foster2019,Yu2012a}.
+Similarly, several public-domain webpages present example diagrams illustrating phase with hue.
+Nevertheless, such plots remain under-exploited in \gls{mr} data visualization~\cite{meriles2003bpm,Franck2009}.
+As indicated in~\cref{fig:DomainColorIntroWheel}, hue corresponds to the complex phase and value/intensity corresponds to the complex magnitude.
+The Matplotlib Python plotting library~\cite{Matplotlib} specifically enables the development of libraries such as pySpecData to deploy a wide variety of such custom plotting styles with relative ease.
+Armed with this plotting technique, the spectroscopist can assess the success of an experiment at a glance, without requiring any phase or timing corrections. \paragraph{} A 390~μL (Ni$^{2+}$-doped water) sample inside a solenoid coil probe provides the signal for this section.
+As mentioned previously, this sample size experiences a much greater range of field inhomogeneity than a probe with a capillary sample. \cref{fig:DomainColorIntroNutation} illustrates the raw signal (no phasing corrections), from the desired \gls{ct} pathway of an echo-based nutation curve (pulse sequence: $\theta$--$\tau$--$2\theta$--\textit{acq.}, with tip angle $\theta=\gamma B_1 p_{90}$ increasing along the indirect dimension).
+The inset of \cref{fig:DomainColorIntroNutation} shows all frequencies where the pulse excites signal while also clearly demonstrating the inversion of the signal as $\theta$ passes through 180°.
+During inversion, the signal passes through zero (white) while also changing color to indicate the 180° phase change (\eg, red to cyan or blue to yellow, or \textit{vice versa}).
+A quick glance at a complex domain coloring plot can ascertain information that may otherwise require a(n inverse) Fourier transform and separate plot in order to be understood.
+For example, a time-shift appears in the frequency-domain plot as a ``rainbow'' color variation, and in the case of a spin echo, indicates that the origin of the time axis ($t=0$) does not properly align with the center of the echo signal.
+Here, an inspection of \cref{fig:DomainColorIntroNutation}~(inset) indicates 5~cycles ($10\pi$~rad) of phase rotation over a span of 5~kHz, corresponding to a time shift of 1~ms. \paragraph{timing correction} \cref{fig:DomainColorIntroNutationcorr} introduces this 1~ms timing/phase correction, achieved by shifting the time axis in the pySpecData processing code (as in \cref{lst:TimeSetting}) or, equivalently, applying the appropriate first-order phase shift in the frequency domain.
+As expected from an echo signal properly centered about $t=0$, \cref{fig:DomainColorIntroNutationcorr} yields a uniform phase lineshape. \paragraph{} \cref{fig:DomainColorIntro} provides just one of many possible examples in which domain coloring plots both quickly guide simple manual data processing of raw data and also allow instant access to information.
+Note how a real-valued plot of \cref{fig:DomainColorIntroNutation} would generate ambiguity between the phase variation and amplitude variation.
+Here, a simple glance reveals phase variation along the direct dimension and amplitude variation along the indirect dimension.
+Also note that information such as the time delay of the signal is accessible in both domains (time and frequency), while other plotting strategies might make this information apparent in only one domain.